Mark-Callan/backup-manager/README.md

     minecraft       /srv/srvr/farm/minecraft-61
     sftp:mark@ws-01 /home/mark/Pictures

 Remote repositories will automatically use the hostname.
-Make sure SSH is configured to work automatically.
+Make sure SSH is configured to work automatically

+## Run it

+To run it, use the backup-manager command which comes from the resticmgr python module.

+    backup-manager backup